victorts1991/victorts1991/README.md

 ## Hello there, I'm Victor.

+Studying Machine Learning Engineering at FIAP.
 Specialist in Software Architecture from FIAP.
 Bachelor in Information Systems from the University of Mogi das Cruzes.
-Experience with software development for over 13 years and with Cloud and DevOps for over 5 years.
+Experience with software development for over 14 years and with Cloud and DevOps for over 2 years and with Machine Learning for over 1 year.

-- FullStack Typescript/Javascript (Node.js, React.js and React Native);
+Currently my career focus is on Machine Learning with the following bullet points:

+- Python;
+- Machine Learning and Deep Learning Algorithms...
+- Natural Language Processing (NLP)...
+- ETL...
+- MLOps...
+- Creation of CI/CD scripts for ML, api's, front-end's and mobile apps (Github Actions, Gitlab CI, Cloud Build and Bitrise);
 - Container Orchestration with Docker and Kubernetes;
-- Creation of CI/CD scripts for api's, front-end's and mobile apps (Github Actions, Cloud Build and Bitrise);
-- Administration of Cloud GCP (Artifact Registry, IAM, GKE, Cloud Build and Cloud SQL);
+- APIs with (FastApi and Flask);
+- Infrastructure as Code (Terraform) in the Cloud (GCP, AWS);

 <br/>